StefanoTheo/StefanoTheo/README.md

 I strive to pray daily and regularly increase my knowledge of the Creator, aligning myself with Him for my spiritual growth and anchor.
 Drawing on this connection, I seek support and guidance in every aspect of my being.

 ---

-Let's connect and share our experiences

-in the world of coding and automation!